 Late work.
 All assignments are due as scheduled regardless of attendance, unless prior arrangements are made with the instructor.
-Assignments turned in late will be deducted 5 points for each late day.
+Assignments turned in late will have points deducted for each late day.

 Anonymity.
-All written assignments and exams should be identified by the last six digits of your Self-Service id number and NOT by your name.
+The Counseling Research Project paper should be identified by the last six digits of your Self-Service ID number and NOT by your name.
 Anonymity permits more objectivity in grading.